 5: Root cause analysis/cyber attack forensics

 Understanding ‘what just happened?’ is not only the domain of law enforcement agencies.
-Cyber security and IT/telecommunications infrastructure use cases also have a large emphasis on forensic analysis.
+Cyber security visualization and IT/telecommunications infrastructure visualization use cases also have a large emphasis on forensic analysis.

 This root cause analysis involves not only device-to-device traffic but also the processes running on the device itself.
 Timelines need to show not just when connections occur, but also when processes begin and end, how long they last, and which other processes they spawn.
 The example below shows a ‘Gantt chart’-like timeline created from a machine log.
 It uses KronoGraph’s flexible event model, which can handle any combination of long-running processes, instantaneous events and dependencies between items.